Smooth hammerhead: Human interactions

 The smooth hammerhead is potentially dangerous to humans.
-As of 2008, the International Shark Attack File lists 34 attacks attributable to large hammerhead sharks, 17 of them unprovoked (1 fatal).
+As of 2008, the International Shark Attack File lists 34 attacks attributable to large hammerhead sharks, 17 of them unprovoked (none fatal).
 However, due to the smooth hammerhead's occurrence in temperate regions where people are less likely to enter the water, it was likely responsible for a minority of these attacks.
 Off southern California, this species has been reported to steal catches from sport fishers and divers.

 Smooth hammerheads are caught by commercial fisheries throughout the world, including those off the United States (East and West Coasts), Brazil, Spain, Taiwan, the Philippines, southwestern Australia, and western Africa, primarily using gillnets and longlines.
 Fishery catches of smooth hammerheads are difficult to quantify due to a frequent lack of distinction between them and other large hammerheads.
 The meat is sold fresh, dried and salted, or smoked, though in most markets it is considered undesirable and there are reports of poisoning.
 Much more valuable are the fins, which have the highest rating for use in shark fin soup and often leads to captured sharks being finned at sea.
 Additionally, the liver oil is used for vitamins, the skin for leather, and the offal for fishmeal.
 This shark is also used in Chinese medicine.

 Many other fisheries from every ocean also take smooth hammerheads as bycatch, and they are caught in some numbers by recreational anglers.
 Smooth hammerheads are also killed by entanglement in shark nets used to protect beaches.
 Fewer than 10 smooth hammerheads were caught annually in the nets off KwaZulu-Natal, South Africa, from 1978–1990.
 In contrast, in the nets off New South Wales, Australia, smooth hammerheads comprised 50% of the 4,715 sharks captured from 1972–1990.
 At present, this species remains relatively common and has been assessed as "Vulnerable (VU)" by the World Conservation Union.
 Off New Zealand, it is a prohibited target species and is the most abundant shark along the northwest coast.
 In June 2018 the New Zealand Department of Conservation classified the smooth hammerhead as "Not Threatened" with the qualifier "Secure Overseas" under the New Zealand Threat Classification System.

 It also does not appear to have been negatively impacted by fishing off southern Australia.
 Off the eastern United States, catches of this species are regulated by the National Marine Fisheries Service (NMFS) Atlantic shark Fishery Management Plan (FMP), under which it is classified as a Large Coastal Shark (LCS).
 In 2013, the smooth hammerhead and other great elasmobranchs were added to Appendix 2 of CITES, meaning international trade (including in parts and derivatives) is regulated by the CITES permitting system.